-The exam will take place in class during our last session, 3/5/2020.
+The exam will take place in class during our last session, 2/24/2022.
 Please note the scheduling of the exam.
-You are responsible for ensuring that you are available and on campus to take the exam as no make-up exam will be offered.
+You are responsible for ensuring that you are available to take the exam as no make-up exam will be offered.
 The weight of the exam will vary based on the number of group assignments you submit, and your grade on these assignments (see part III).